Creative writing exercises are a great way to train your writing muscles. Ready to flex? Read on.

 And when you’re done, move on to family members, coworkers, and so on.

-Exercise #2: Confront the Person Who Broke Your Heart
+2. Confront the First Person Who Broke Your Heart

 Write them the letter you’ve been penning in your head since the day they reached into your chest, ripped out your heart, and left it bleeding at your feet.